Jay Gatsby: Inspiration for the character

+In June 2025, Clare Hopkins, archivist at Trinity College, and Roger Michel, a fellow of the College, announced after searching historical records that the model for young Gatsby was “almost certainly” Robert P. T. Coffin, a poet.

-Character biography
+Fictional biography

 Born circa 1890 to impoverished Lutheran farmers in rural North Dakota, James Gatz was a poor Midwesterner who briefly attended St. Olaf College, a small Lutheran institution in southern Minnesota.
-He dropped out after two weeks as he disliked supporting himself by working as a lowly janitor.
+He dropped out after two weeks as he disliked working as a lowly janitor.